 The actual hiking per day is most days are five to six, except towards the end it will take seven hours; you should be fit by that period.
 The panoramic views are unlike anything in the Himalayas or perhaps even the whole world.
 On clear days you will be able to see Mount Everest, Lhotse, and other mountains.

 The highlight of the trek will be when we go up a hill of 3365 meters to witness the mountain range from Mount Dhaulagiri in the west to Mount Pandim, which is in Sikkim to the East.
 The panoramic distance is a whopping 480.86km as the crow flies according to Google maps.
 Eight mountains are above 8000 meters on this vista, including Mount Everest along with hundreds of peaks that are between 6 thousand and 7 thousand meters high.
 It is advised that you bring binoculars for close up views as the distance of the vista is massive.

 There aren’t many places that have a perfect combination of being in an off the beaten track with the best panorama of the Himalayan peaks.

 Day 01: Arrive in Kathmandu to be received by your trek leader and transferred to your hotel.

-Day 04: Today we hike in an undulating terrain and camp above a Tamang village 2745 meters.
+Day 04: Today, we hike in undulating terrain and camp above a Tamang village 2745 meters.
 5 hours trek.
 Great views on clear mornings.